 It’s not enough to try to fit your square peg of a brand into a round hole, sometimes you’ll need to rethink your entire strategy alongside these images.
-You’ll also need to take a step back from cultural assumptions and double check everything you do.
+You’ll also need to take a step back from cultural assumptions and double-check everything you do.
 Things you take for granted may be deeply ingrained in your culture.
-A company selling spectacles in Thailand learn this to their detriment quite a few years ago – discovering that the cute images of animals wearing glasses they were using did not marry well with the local culture.
+A company selling spectacles in Thailand learned this to their detriment quite a few years ago – discovering that the cute images of animals wearing glasses they were using did not marry well with the local culture.
 Instead of being appealing, the glasses were disliked because of cultural associations.
 Animals in particular mean different things across the globe.

-Some cultures have significant affinity for certain colors – in China for example the color red is seen as bringer of luck and wealth.
-There are colors to avoid too.
+Some cultures have a significant affinity for certain colors – in China for example the color red is seen as a bringer of luck and wealth.
+There are colors to avoid, too.
 In Spain, UPS trucks had to be repainted because brown trucks resemble hearses.
 Likewise, in Germany the brown uniform is associated with WW2 and a past many do not wish to be reminded of.
 Research the color preferences of your markets and take note.
 You definitely don’t want to make the same mistake the Telecom company, Orange, made in Northern Ireland.

 Confusing religions and practices is a huge and costly mistake that can easily be avoided.
 Do your research when it comes to the religious values of your target market.
 Understand what times of the year are important for your audiences (Ramadan?
 Christmas?
 Eid al-Adh?
 St Nicholas Day?), as well as what images and phrases might be offensive.
-In Hinduism, Buddhism and Jainism, a symbol that looks to the untrained eye like a Swastika is an ancient symbol of success and prosperity.
+In Hinduism, Buddhism, and Jainism, a symbol that looks to the untrained eye like a Swastika is an ancient symbol of success and prosperity.
 In Hindu culture, there is also a profound respect for cows that results in an avoidance of eating beef for many – where a US market might react well to an image of a burger glistening under the light, to this market that’s distasteful.

 Don’t be lazy